 Refreshed after good food, fresh air, and an oh-so-comfortable bed, I start the next morning with a stroll down the tranquil beach in the cool, bright morning glow.
 Like the sleepy New England homes keeping watch over placid water, I luxuriate in the quiet of the grounds.
 Then, to further imprint the luxury, it’s off to The Spa at Water’s Edge, where a Deep Swedish Massage provides just the right combination of deep tissue work and Swedish relaxation.

 Upon departing the resort, just a day after I arrived, I feel so relaxed that I may as well have been gone for five.
-Before catching the train in adorable Old Saybrook, I check out Great Harvest Bread Co.
-(535 Boston Post Rd ), a sweet shop that’s just as delicious as it is friendly.
-As soon as I enter, I’m offered the sample from the cutting board, and my chosen slice of cinnamon bread makes me feel five years old again.
-I leave with a fantastic sandwich for the train, knowing I’ll be back for some of the bread mixes and other treats.
+Before catching the train in adorable Old Saybrook, I check out Paperback Cafe, a coffee shop and restaurant that’s just as delicious as it is friendly.
+I leave with a fantastic sandwich for the train, knowing I’ll be back for some of the breads and other treats.

 That evening, the platform at Grand Central is beyond crowded, a chaotic blob pushing toward the exit.
 This time, though, I move calmly along, then stop in the Grand Hall.
 I take in the station’s ethereal light, gaze at its constellations, and, perfectly refreshed, actually enjoy the buzz around me.